Gavin1937/Moon-Trek-CSULA/python-server/README.md

 To deploy this server with Docker:

-1. Build docker image with:
+1. In directory `python-server`, build docker image with:

 ```sh
 docker build -t moontrek-python-server .